How To Set Sag on REVO or REVO-A's (Tri Glide, Freewheeler)

 NOTE: For the best ride quality, you will want to adjust the Sag/Preload anytime you add/take away a significant amount of weight from the Tri Glide.

-When readjusting to account for your passenger's weight, use the white "Legend" logo on the springs as a reference to count how many turns were required to once again achieve the 12" eye-to-eye length with your passenger's weight added to the Tri Glide.
+When readjusting to account for your passenger's weight, use the white "Legend" logo on the springs as a reference to count how many turns were required to once again achieve the 12" or 12-5/8" eye-to-eye measurement with your passenger's weight added to the Tri Glide.
 Make a mental note of how many turns were required, and then the next time you ride solo, take the same amount of turns back out of the springs, and the sag will be set correctly for you by yourself.

 This should help you out and get your ride dialed in specifically to your shock length and riding style, please email firstname.lastname@example.org if you have any more questions.